SO...WHAT'S GOING ON?

 None of the above, or all of the below.

-The Mad Hatters' Parade is a wearable art parade.
+The Mad Hatters' Parade is a participatory wearable art parade.
 Join us in your towering hats, your burlesque body extensions, your mischievous puppets, your kinetic architecture, your cacophanous instruments.

 The Mad Hatters' Parade is human-powered.
 Art you can wear, carry, roll, strap on, or otherwise physically animate is welcome.
 We are a street-level, interactive experience.
 We don’t wave Imperiously From On High riding floats, fire trucks, or flat-beds.
 Your only vehicle is yourself.